giovanifss/Dumb/README.md

 ## Docker:
 If you don't want to build from source, you can use the docker version: `docker run -it giovanifss/dumb "DUMB.dumain.com" subdomains.txt`
+**All the wordlists in wordlists/ are inside the docker container in filesystem root (/)**, this means that you can call dumb passing the wordlists name: `docker run -it giovanifss/dumb "DUMB.dumain.com" (subdomains.txt|subdominios.txt|domain-endings.txt)`

 To work with local wordlists that aren't present inside the container, you can use docker volumes:
 `docker run -v local/wordlist.txt:/opt/wordlist.txt -it giovanifss/dumb "DUMB.dumain.com" /opt/wordlist.txt`

 ## Building from source:
 If you want to build from source you will need [stack](https://docs.haskellstack.org/en/stable/README/):
-Enter in the project directory and run `$ stack build`.
+- Enter in the project directory and run `$ stack build`.
+- To execute: `$ stack exec dumb "DUMB.dumain.com" wordlists/subdomains.txt`
 Note that some older versions of stack have some problems to build the project (Debian stack package, for example).
 Make sure you get the latest stack version.

 ## Future features: